0xAX/linux-insides/SysCall/syscall-1.md

 }
 ```

-and call the `vfs_write` function.
+and calls the `vfs_write` function.
 The `vfs_write` function defined in the [fs/read_write.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/fs/read_write.c) source code file and does the work for us - writes given buffer to the given file starting from the given position.
 We will not dive into details about the `vfs_write` function, because this function is weakly related to the `system call` concept but mostly about [Virtual file system](https://en.wikipedia.org/wiki/Virtual_file_system) concept which we will see in another chapter.
 After the `vfs_write` has finished its work, we check the result and if it was finished successfully we change the position in the file with the `file_pos_write` function:

 ```C
 if (ret >= 0)